ICA-PUC/Improving-Deep-Learning-Performance-By-Using-xAI/README.md

 The techniques of LRP should use a keras model with tensorflow 1.x as backend.

-To apply technique use the jupyter notebook file.
+To apply the LRP technique use the jupyter notebook file.